Peter-Blohm/discovering_opinion_intervals/README.md

   - `summary.csv`: Summary of the benchmark results - Each line represents the final output of a single run of a specific heuristic configuration on a single dataset with a single seed and a single interval structure
   - `configs/`: Contains the configuration files for the heuristics
   - `structs/`: Contains the interval structures used for benchmarking

+**Bundestag Data Copyright Notice**

+We note that the voting data as official works are not subject to copyright.
+The legal notice of the Bundestag website is available here: [https://web.archive.org/web/20250422230733/https://www.bundestag.de/impressum](https://web.archive.org/web/20250422230733/https://www.bundestag.de/impressum)

 ## Usage

 ### Heuristic Algorithms